Alnylam bets on 'gene silencing' to woo biotech investors

 A year ago, the company’s stock was worth $13.12.
 Even before Thursday’s spike, shares were trading at three times that level.

-Maraganore, 50, said he hopes Alnylam can follow the same upward trajectory as market darlings Alexion Pharmaceuticals Inc and Regeneron Pharamaceuticals Inc.
+Maraganore, 50, said he hopes Alnylam can follow the same upward trajectory as market darlings Alexion Pharmaceuticals Inc and Regeneron Pharmaceuticals Inc.

 “Those are two companies that have built enormous value by virtue of commercializing breakthrough medicines with significant retention of product rights and using partnerships,” he said.